Eculizumab (Intravenous route)

 For patients with PNH: When this medicine is stopped you could have red blood cell destruction or breakdown (hemolysis).
 Your doctor will need to monitor you closely for at least 8 weeks after you stop using this medicine.
 Be sure to keep all appointments.

-For patients with aHUS: Your doctor may also need to check you for at least 12 weeks after stopping treatment with this medicine for blood clots in your small blood vessels called thrombotic microangiopathy (TMA).
+For patients with aHUS: Your doctor may also need to check for blood clots in your small blood vessels, called thrombotic microangiopathy (TMA) for at least 12 weeks after stopping treatment with this medicine.
 The signs and symptoms of TMA include chest pain, difficulty with breathing, mental depression or anxiety, or seizures.
 Call your doctor right away if you notice any of these signs and symptoms.

 Side Effects of This Medicine:

 - bloody or cloudy urine